形意拳術之基本五行拳 / 進退連環拳

 We now teach according to the Western style of learning: moral education, intellectual education, physical education.
 Physical education involves developing a spirit of respect for martial arts in order to strengthen the body.
 When one’s body is strong, one’s morality advances and one’s intellect deepens.
 Therefore physical education is truly the basis for moral education and intellectual education.
 This is why ancient Sparta only attached importance to physical education.
 All boys at the age of seven were brought into the sports ground where they were trained in skills such as jumping, running, wrestling, spear throwing, and discus throwing.
 Because theirs was a martial culture, their people were all courageous.
 Let us follow their example in order to rescue China from its long-standing weakness.
 This would indeed be the best medicine for us.

 However, we must not dive into such a project casually.
 We must have authentic transmission of ancient methods and expert guidance from noteworthy teachers, then we can become “unbreakable arhats”.
 Although this mode of education is imbued with the influence of Westerners, their methods actually coincide with those from our own Northern Wei Dynasty, because the founder of our martial arts, Damo, already possessed these kinds of skills at that time.
-They were later passed down to General Yue Fei of the Song Dynasty who transformed the art by using boxing training to compliment spear training.
+They were later passed down to General Yue Fei of the Song Dynasty who transformed the art by using boxing training to complement spear training.
 What he taught to his officers became known as the “Xingyi” [shape & intention] boxing art.

 Although Xingyi knowledge has been passed down through the generations, there is a lack of written works on the subject.
 So far there has only been Sun Lutang’s A Study of Xingyi Boxing.
 But now there is Li Jianqiu of Shulu, who is also an expert in this art and has been teaching it at Tsinghua University [at that time actually known as Tsinghua College] for many years.
 Li examined Sun’s work and admired his knowledge.
 However, he feared that Sun’s teachings might not become widespread enough, and so he drew upon what he has learned through his own experience to produce this book, further ensuring that the authentic teachings of Damo and Yue Fei will be resurrected in our modern times and become a genuine guide for future generations of students.